 - Enter the URL – This is going to be the page that you want stumblers to visit.
 To track this via Google Analytics, you can enter a utm_parameter by adding this to the end of the URL http://yoursite.com/yourpage.html?utm_source=stumbleupon&utm_medium=paidscovery&utm_campaign=social

-- Choose topics – StumbleUpon gives you the option to choose up to 10 topics or let them guess based upon the content.
+- Choose topics – StumbleUpon gives you the option to choose up to 10 topics, or you can let it guess the topics based upon the content.
 You also have the option to split campaigns into topics if you want.

-- Choose your audience – Set the demographics you want this content to get in front of based upon age, gender, location or device, or StumbleUpon can actually optimize this for you.
+- Choose your audience – Set the demographics you want this content to get in front of based upon age, gender, location or device.
+Alternatively, let StumbleUpon optimize this for you.

-- Set your budget – A priority placement will bump you to the front of the que, or you can upgrade and set your highest daily spend, which will calculate how many visitors it will send to your site based upon your plan and budget.
-A budget of $30 a day will send 300 visitors a day.
+- Set your budget – A priority placement will bump you to the front of the que.
+Or you can upgrade and set your highest daily spend, which will calculate how many visitors it will send to your site based upon your plan and budget.
+A budget of $30 a day will send you 300 visitors a day.